 Comprehensive Plan: Guided by the Comprehensive Plan, which was first adopted in 1998, the primary focus of the Bath Township Trustees has been to protect the historic charm, geographical integrity, open space character of the township.
 Creating the Heritage Corridors of Bath, an Ohio Scenic Byway, in the year 2000 has allowed for recognition and protection of the historic and scenic qualities along our county roadways.
 Enhancing the three hamlets - Ghent, Township Center, and Hammonds Corners - has significantly improved the aesthetics along the Cleveland-Massillon Road corridor.

 Major challenges facing the township 25 years ago were annexation and retail commercial development pressures particularly on the southern border of the township.
 Much of this was resolved with the passage of the JEDD in 1998.
 However, development pressures continued on Cleveland-Massillon Road and Medina Road.
 A review of the Comprehensive Plan was accepted in 2011 and dealt with these issues.

 Facilities: In 1994, the township completed a substantial addition to the Bath Township Center.
 The new buildings were planned to handle growth for the next twenty years, and it now appears to be able to function well beyond that expectation.
 In 2000, a Trustees’ meeting Room was built in the basement of the township center building.
 The salt barn and maintenance facility on Ira Road was recently upgraded for better service and to blend with rural atmosphere.
 All five cemeteries have been restored with major upgrades in landscaping.
 The addition of the Moore’s Chapel Annex in 2002 allows current residents the opportunity to be buried in Bath.
 In 2005, the Historic Town Hall was dedicated as the Bath Township Museum.
 In 2006, the Stony Hill Fire Station was completed, replacing a joint station with Copley Township built in 1985.

 Education: Bath Township offers access to both public and private schools.
-Revere Local Schools have been honored for their quality and have been awarded and excellent rating ten times.
-Our children continue to receive an outstanding public education.
+Revere Local Schools have been honored for their quality of education and have been awarded and excellent rating over ten times.